MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/setup-troubleshooting.md

 #### Step 2: Grant your new account permission to clear the portals cache

-Once you have your account and password set up, you must go into Dynamics 365 for Customer Engagement and configure that account as an event-portal administrator.
+Once you have your account and password set up, you must configure that account as an event-portal administrator.
 To do this:

-1. Sign into Dynamics 365 for Customer Engagement and use the app selector to go to the Dynamics 365&mdash;custom app.
+1. Sign into Dynamics 365 and use the app selector to go to the Dynamics 365&mdash;custom app.

     ![The app-selector menu](media/nav-apps-custom-ill.png "The app-selector menu")